avelinoschz/fifo-sns-sqs/README.md

 Understand the parallelization capabilities of FIFO SQS.

+## Architecture Update: SNS → SQS

+This project uses an SNS FIFO topic as the entry point for messages.
+Instead of publishing directly to the SQS FIFO queue, the producer sends messages to the SNS FIFO topic.
+The topic is subscribed to the queue.

+This simulates a more realistic architecture for distributed systems, where publishers communicate through a centralized messaging hub.
+FIFO behavior is still preserved thanks to the use of `MessageGroupId` and FIFO-compatible components.

-## Characteristics of a SQS FIFO
+## Characteristics of a FIFO topic & queue

-FIFO SQS guarantees message ordering, and has the feature to manage messages by MessageGroupId.
+FIFO guarantees message ordering, and has the feature to manage messages by MessageGroupId.

 The MessageGroupId needs to be assigned per message, is not a configuration on the producer or consumer level.